 Facility Name and Location Capacity and Condition Sewer mains: located primarily in road and alley rights-of-way; some are located on private property.
 Fircrest's service area has approximately 32 miles of sewer mains ranging in diameter from 4 to 24 inches.
 The majority of the pipe is 8-inch.
 Fircrest also uses a 14-inch force main that conveys large amounts of wastewater across extensive geographic areas on the route to a treatment plant.
 Some sewer mains are force mains through which lift stations pump wastewater to adjacent gravity systems.
 Lengths of force mains depend on the elevation rise.
 Sewer main conditions range from failure to excellent depending on the age of the pipe, the quality of the installation, and the quality of ongoing maintenance.
 Lift stations (6): Pump 1: 1,850 gallons per minute (gpm) maximum Pump 2: 1,800 gpm max.
-Combined capacity: 2,550 Contra Costa Av. &amp; Elm Tree Lane Drake &amp; Farallone Alameda &amp; 46th St. 67th Av. &amp; 44th St. Estate Place Princeton Place 100 gpm normal, 234 gpm max.
+Combined capacity: 2,550 Contra Costa Av. & Elm Tree Lane Drake & Farallone Alameda & 46th St. 67th Av. & 44th St. Estate Place Princeton Place 100 gpm normal, 234 gpm max.
 100 gpm normal, 200 gpm max.
-100 gpm normal, 200 gpm max.
-172 gpm constant output 150 gpm, two pumps alternating All lift stations are in fair to good condition.
 Manholes Manholes are typically located approximately every 300 feet along sewer mains.
 Fircrest has approximately 600 manholes, which vary from good to poor.

-Comprehensive Plan Effective Date: December 18, 2018 U-15
+Comprehensive Plan Effective Date: November 26, 2019 U-17